Identity Politics and the Search for the True Self

 It wasn’t ego.
 It was spiritual.

 Modern culture took something sacred and turned it into a performance of self-importance.
+You see it everywhere in politics, celebrities, the way people curate themselves online.
 It’s not about embodying energy anymore.
-It’s about being right, being seen, being validated.
-It’s about identity as ego armor.
+It becomes about being right, being seen, being validated.
+Identity as ego armor.

 And when people build their whole self around that armor, they get angry when it’s questioned.
-They don’t want truth.
-They want affirmation.
-Even if the identity they’ve created is a lie.
+What began as a search for truth becomes a search for affirmation.
+Even if the identity they’re holding onto isn’t actually bringing them closer to themselves.

 The Ego of Expectation

-This is why so many feel disconnected—even in a world that tells them they can be anything.
+It's why so many feel disconnected, even in a world that tells them they can be anything.
 We’ve traded truth for validation.
 Soul for surface.

 So What’s the Answer?

-You’re not a label.
-You’re not a performance.
-You’re not even your thoughts.
-You're the presence behind all of it.
+We're not a label.
+We're not a performance.
+We are not even our thoughts.
+We are the presence behind all of it.

 And that presence doesn’t need to be validated.
 It just is.